leantonionelson/inthemiddleofallthings/src/stories/stories/intrudent.md

 Constructed.
 Breathed into existence by something.
 By what, it could not know.
-Maybe it, too, was only a face in the clouds—
+Maybe it, too, was only a face in the clouds –
 A half-formed thought in some deeper, unknowable mind.
 A fish flung into air, unable to breathe in the new medium it could not comprehend.